 We conduct services every Shabbat, on Friday evening one week, on Saturday morning the next.
 Friday’s relatively short Kabbalat Shabbat service– filled with music, singing and dancing– brings us together for an uplifting start to Shabbat.
 Our more contemplative Saturday morning balances prayer, song, Torah and thoughtful discussion.
-We conclude Shabbat mornings with a warm and convivial potluck lunch, suspended during Covid, but scheduled to resume after the High Holy Days.
+We conclude Shabbat mornings with a bring-your own lunch gathering in the summer, and a warm and convivial potluck lunch after the holidays.

 Extensive programming and a wide range of interest groups bring our members together regularly.
-The KH calendar features holiday celebrations, weekly Torah study, and a variety of provocative classes, such as “Exploring the Prophets” and “Making Prayer Real.”
+The KH calendar features holiday celebrations, weekly Torah study, and a variety of provocative classes.
 Our Scholar-in-Residence Weekend is an annual highlight.

 Our many programs include Books & Bagels, Jewish Meditation, a Chesed Committee and a Social Action Committee.
-We also sponsor occasional social activities, like a sock hop or a sunset cruise, just for fun.
-Our very popular monthly KH lunch series (on Zoom during Covid) “Who Was That Person I Sat Next to in Synagogue?” gives us the opportunity to introduce ourselves to each other in depth.
+We also sponsor occasional social activities, just for fun, and our Chanukah and Purim celebrations are not to be missed.
+Our very popular KH lunch series “Who Was That Person Sitting Next to Me in Synagogue?” gives us the opportunity to introduce ourselves to each other in depth.

-We observe Kashrut as follows: Synagogue Shabbat meals (Friday night dinners, Oneg lunches, holidays) are dairy-vegetarian-kosher fish.
-Members may prepare food in their own kitchens or bring items, in their original containers, purchased from kosher purveyors.
+We observe Kashrut as follows: Synagogue Shabbat meals (Friday night dinners, Oneg lunches, holidays) are dairy-vegetarian-fish.
+Members may prepare food in their own kitchens or bring items, in their original containers.
 We ask that members check ingredient lists for “hidden” meat products or non-kosher ingredients, such as chicken broth, clam juice, beef or chicken flavoring, etc. It is our practice to begin meals with the Hamotzi and to conclude with one of the versions of Birkat HaMazon.

 If a meat meal is to be served, only kosher certified caterers or strictly kosher home kitchens (separated milk and meat dishes, pots, and utensils and only kosher meat) may provide the meal.
-The only meat meal that the congregation sponsors is the erev Rosh Hashanah dinner.
+The only meat meal that the congregation sponsors is the erev Rosh Hashanah dinner and annual seder.
 Meat meals may be provided for Bar or Bat Mitzvah celebrations, etc., but must be planned in consultation with the Religious Practices Committee.

 Kol HaNeshama is so much more than a congregation.
 We are, indeed, a caring family that prays, learns, works, plays, and grows together.